 The library collection includes: 27,470 books, 2,477 DVDs, 2,198 CDs, and 1,335 VHS titles.
 (May 2009)

 Use the Library Catalog to search for these materials.
 Books, are shelved in the stacks for check out.
 You must get the call number or jewel case for videos, DVDs or CDs and request them at the Check-out Desk.

 The Library subscribes to over 200 magazines and journals which are listed in the Las Positas College LibraryCatalog by periodical title and subject.

 Current issues are on display shelves near the entrance.
 Back issues for the last few years are organized on shelves on the right wall as you enter the library.
 They are in the open stacks and you can get them yourself.
 Newspapers and magazines are in separate sections and are arranged alphabetically by title and then by date.

 Las Positas College Library subscribes to the following newspapers in print form: San Francisco Chronicle, Tri-Valley Herald.
 Additional newspapers can be in digital format using the America's Newspaper database.

-Use the LPC Library electronic print resources to find articles in thousands of magazines, newspapers, and journals to which the Library subscribes online: Academic Search Complete, Ethnic Newswatch, Gender Watch, and America's Newspapers (includes complete full-text content of local and regional news).
+Use the LPC Library electronic print resources to find articles in thousands of magazines, newspapers, and journals to which the Library subscribes online: Academic Search Premier, Ethnic Newswatch, Gender Watch, and America's Newspapers (includes complete full-text content of local and regional news).
 Check the complete list on the LPC Library Homepage